-Viral and aseptic meningitis is generally treated supportively only
+- Viral and aseptic meningitis is generally treated supportively only

-Fluids, pain control, antipyretics
+- Fluids, pain control, antipyretics

-• Exception is HSV as mentioned
+- Exception is HSV as mentioned

 - An 80 YOM with a PMH of HTN, DM2, CKD 3 presents to the floor after being admitted for "generalized weakness".
 Initial lab values and physical exam are unremarkable with exception of fatigue. - Over the course of hospitalization, the pt reports increasing difficulty with keeping his eyes open.
 2 days after admission, the pt now requires a soft diet, complains of double vision.
 He now on 4L NC due to desaturation.
-On morning rounds, you walk into the patient's room and he is gasping for breath.
+On morning rounds, you walk into the patient's room and he is gasping for breath. - What is the patient's likely diagnosis and how should you proceed?
+What parameters are used to monitor for elective intubation in this population?

-What is your differential diagnosis?